 - The chair made out of tights -

 The chair 50 DEN is the outcome of a project at the University of Applied Sciences Aachen.
-Task of the six week project was to create a new product out of an existing, familiar everyday object by modifying its characteristics and putting it into a new context.
+Task of the six-week project was to create a new product out of an existing, familiar everyday object by modifying its characteristics and putting it into a new context.

 My ambition was to develop a long-lasting product out of a typical disposable commodity.

-Due their high liability to laddering, sheer tights are only in short term usage and therefore ideal for my purpose.
+Due to their high liability to laddering, sheer tights are only in short term usage and therefore ideal for my purpose.
 By reprocessing the sensitive material into a new woven surface, the textile becomes more resistant and robust, but keeps its flexibility.
-In order to prevent further deterioration of tights, the 50 DEN is constructed to preserve the sensitivity of the material, as chairs are known to be a typical trap leading to ladders.
+In order to prevent further deterioration of tights, the 50 DEN is constructed to preserve the sensitivity of the material, as chairs are known to be a typical trap leading to torn tights.

 50 - RADIUS OF THE BENT COMPONENTS

 DEN (DENIER) - A UNIT OF MEASURE FOR THE LINEAR MASS DENSITY OF FIBERS

 Approximately 60 tights were woven into the new textile which only reveals its origins on closer examination.
 The techniques of a traditional weaving loom were used to guarantee the solidity of the fabric.
 The seat is directly woven into the chair frame and benefits from the textile´s elasticity, enabling the seating to adapt to every user.
 The frame consists of 12 mm and 6 mm steel bars, ensuring the required stability.

 And that is how a worn-out piece of clothing with presumably rather low material worth and even lower sentimental value turns into a long-lasting product that enables a durable relationship between itself and its user.